Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Introduction

-To build up the foundations of multimodal machine learning, we begin by laying the groundwork for definitions of data modalities and multimodal research, before identifying two key principles that have driven subsequent technical challenges and innovations: (1) modalities are \textit{heterogeneous} because the information present in different modalities often show diverse qualities, structures, and representations, and (2) modalities are \textit{interconnected} since they are often related, share commonalities, or interact to give rise to new information when used for task inference.
-Building upon these definitions, we propose a new taxonomy of six core challenges in multimodal machine learning: representation, alignment, reasoning, generation, transference, and quantification (see Figure~\ref{fig:intro_challenges}).
-These constitute core multimodal technical challenges that are understudied in conventional unimodal machine learning, and need to be tackled in order to progress the field forward: \begin{enumerate} \item \textbf{Representation:} Can we learn representations that reflect heterogeneity and interconnections between individual modality elements?
-We will cover fundamental approaches for (1) \textit{representation fusion}: integrating information from 2 or more modalities, effectively reducing the number of separate representations, (2) \textit{representation coordination}: interchanging cross-modal information with the goal of keeping the same number of representations but improving multimodal contextualization, and (3) \textit{representation fission}: creating a new disjoint set of representations, usually larger number than the input set, that reflects knowledge about internal structure such as data clustering or factorization.
+To better understand the foundations of multimodal machine learning, we begin by defining (in \S\cref{sec:definitions}) three key principles that have driven subsequent technical challenges and innovations: (1) modalities are \textit{heterogeneous} because the information present often shows diverse qualities, structures, and representations, (2) modalities are \textit{connected} since they are often related and share commonalities, and (3) modalities \textit{interact} to give rise to new information when used for task inference.
+Building upon these definitions, we propose a new taxonomy of six core challenges in multimodal learning: \textit{representation}, \textit{alignment}, \textit{reasoning}, \textit{generation}, \textit{transference}, and \textit{quantification} (see Figure~\cref{fig:intro_challenges}).
+These constitute core multimodal technical challenges that are understudied in conventional unimodal machine learning, and need to be tackled in order to progress the field forward: \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Representation (\S\cref{sec:representation}):} Can we learn representations that reflect heterogeneity and interconnections between modality elements?
+We will cover approaches for (1) \textit{representation fusion}: integrating information from two or more modalities to capture cross-modal interactions, (2) \textit{representation coordination}: interchanging cross-modal information with the goal of keeping the same number of representations but improving multimodal contextualization, and (3) \textit{representation fission}: creating a larger set of disjoint representations that reflects knowledge about internal structure such as data clustering or factorization.